Raj Darbhanga: Consolidation

-The rulers of Darbganga in keeping with their elevated status, adopted the Kshatriya surname of Singh and also made use of force when it came to pursuing their interests.
+The rulers of Darbhanga in keeping with their elevated status, adopted the Kshatriya surname of Singh and also made use of force when it came to pursuing their interests.
 They defended their domains against raiders from Nepal and fought battles against local Rajput Rajas.

-The Raj Darbhanga also made the Senas of Makwanpur in Nepal their subordinates with the Sena's having to pay tribute to the Rajas of Darbhanga.
+The Raj Darbhanga also made the Senas of Makwanpur in Nepal their subordinates with the Senas having to pay tribute to the Rajas of Darbhanga.

 The Raj Darbhanga used its military to help the Nawabs of Bengal in suppressing rebellions from Bettiah, the chieftains of the Terai and Banjaras although the Rajas of Darbhanga themselves still refused to pay taxes or tribute to the Nawabs.
 In 1750, Alivardi Khan of Bengal sent a force against Narendra Singh of Darbhanga following his refusal to remit revenue however this force was defeated.

 The descendants of Mahesh Thakur gradually consolidated their power in social, agrarian, and political matters and came to be regarded as kings of Madhubani.
 Darbhanga became the seat of power of the Raj Darbhanga family in 1762.
 They also had a palace at Rajnagar Bihar situated in Madhubani district.
 They bought land from local people.
 They became known as a Khandavala family (the richest landlord).

 British period

 For a period of twenty years (1860–1880), Darbhanga Raj was placed under the Court of Wards by the British Raj.
 During this period, Darbhanga Raj was involved in litigation regarding succession.
 This litigation decided that the estate was impartible and succession was to be governed by primogeniture.
-Zamindari estates in the region, including Darbhanga, actually sought intervention from the Court of Wards from time to time because the stewardship of the British authorities, who invested funds wisely, had a tendency to boost their economic position.
+Zamindari estates in the region, including Darbhanga, sought intervention from the Court of Wards from time to time because the stewardship of the British authorities, who invested funds wisely, had a tendency to boost their economic position.
 The estate had in any event been badly run prior to this time: a complex system influenced by both nepotism and sycophancy had dramatically affected the family's rental income.
 The bureaucratic system introduced by the Court, whose appointed officials had no ties to the area, resolved the issue although, being focussed entirely on what was best for the owners, it did so without considering the consequences for the tenants.